 Central Austin is the one area of town that is arguably still as iconically Slacker-esque as it was in the ‘90s.
 Since the filming of this essential Richard Linklater capstone, this area of Austin has reached new heights in the world of food, music and entertainment.
 Here are some live music spots that keep it weird.

-Spider House.
+The Ballroom.
 Credit Dylan Johnson.

 Even though “Coolest Venue You Thought Was Only A Coffee Shop” in 2018 is an oddly specific Best of Austin category in the Austin Chronicle annual poll, Kick Butt Coffee takes pride in being one of Central Austin’s most punk rock venues for live music and comedy.
 The venue takes its name from being founded by Tai Chi and Kung Fu master Thomas Gohring.
 It regularly hosts open mic nights, comedy shows, and has become a haven for punk music.

 Courtesy of Scholz Garten.

 Before Austin was weird, it was really weird.
 In 1866, Scholz Garten opened its doors and has kept the party going as the oldest operating business in Texas and longest-running biergarten in America.
 As a relic of Texas' German heritage, the venue is known for its genuine polka music, a safe place for politicians on both sides of the aisle, including nearly all of Texas’s governors, and a meeting place for college football fans from the neighboring University of Texas.
 Build your own sausage or enjoy a Duetsche Platte of delicacies as you listen to live music on their outdoor stage.
 Willkommen, y’all!